meilisearch/documentation/references/search.md

 # Search

-Meilisearch exposes 2 routes to perform searches:
+MeiliSearch exposes 2 routes to perform searches:

-- A POST route: this is the preferred route when using API authentication, as it allows [preflight request](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request) cache and better performances.
+- A POST route: this is the preferred route when using API authentication, as it allows [preflight request](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request) caching and better performances.
-- A GET route: the usage of this route is discouraged, unless you have good reason to do otherwise (specific caching abilities for example)
+- A GET route: the usage of this route is discouraged, unless you have good reason to do otherwise (specific caching abilities for example).

-Other than the differences mentioned above, the two route are strictly equivalent.
+Other than the differences mentioned above, the two routes are strictly equivalent.

 ## Search in an index with POST route